MYOB Acumatica Manufacturing - Shop Floor Data Capture

 Support Cases

-Use the MYOB Advanced CRM suite to manage support cases for installed technologies such as Automated Data Capture or for issues related to the implementation itself.
+Use the MYOB Acumatica CRM suite to manage support cases for installed technologies such as Automated Data Capture or for issues related to the implementation itself.
 Cases can be related to projects,

 accounts, and contacts, and keep critical information connected.
 Cases are assigned to an owner in your help desk with date fields for when the issue was reported and resolved, severity and priority codes, and status.